-- 2. It is possible that three of even more languages would be required in the directory original, English and then other local language(s). - 3.
+- 2. It is possible that three of even more languages would be required in the directory original, Romanized and then other local language(s). - 3.
 Other statuses will include legacy for data imported from older systems. - 4.
 In this case the transformed data may be useless, as they are a year old. - 5.
-Mr Okazaki's name is actually pronuonced Tarô, but he uses "Ted" when speaking English. - 6.
+Mr Okazaki's name is actually pronounced Tarô, but he uses "Ted" when speaking English. - 6.
 The data need to be tagged for language, e.g. JA, EN, so that it is clear which transformation should be used if it is required. - 7.
 Acronymns (e.g. NII) are not used, unless there is no long form.
-If an organization name has no official English form, then a transliterated form will appear, in this case: kokuritsu jōhōgaku kenkyūjo. - 8.
+If an organization name has no official English form, then a transliterated form will appear, in this case: Kokuritsu Jōhōgaku Kenkyūjo.
+Note that there is no automated transliteration system for Japanese and so spaces and capital letters not in the original can appear in the transliterated version. - 8.
 In fact the postal address would be split into various fields.
 There would be similar records for the technical contact and administrative contact.
 When data are not transformed, the provision of translated field names in the future RDS would at least indicate the relevant parts of foreign language contact data.